FreeAndFair/ColoradoRLA/docs/55_specification.md

 System Specification
 ====================

-This chapter will be written in week two of the project, the week of 9 July 2017.
-It is contained in the Literate PVS specification in specs/pvs/corla.pvs.
+The formal system of the RLA Tool is specified in a Literate PVS specification in `specs/pvs/corla.pvs`.
 We will integrate the two documents for final system delivery.
 See the working draft, generated from that formal specification, in our
 [GitHub repository](https://github.com/FreeAndFair/ColoradoRLA/blob/master/specs/pvs/corla_model.pdf).